Monterey High School (Monterey, California): Academies

-Monterey High school has three smaller academies for students with talents in fine arts (AMP), oceanographic sciences (MAOS) and sports and athletics (SPARC).
+Through the California Partnership Academies program, Monterey High School has three smaller academies for students with talents in fine arts (AMP), oceanographic sciences (MAOS), and sports and athletics (SPARC).

 AMP

-The Art, Media and Performance Academy (AMP) is a college-preparatory academy that teaches students in multiple art fields.
+The Art, Media, and Performance Academy (AMP) is a college-preparatory academy that teaches students in multiple art fields.
 The visual art group studies 3D models, the history of art, graphic design and painting.
 The group creates murals that adorn the walls of the school.
 AMP is also connected to the dance program and the Monterey High School Players theater program.
 Students are required to attend theatrical productions and are encouraged to pursue internships at art museums and other organizations.
 AMP students also make field trips to museums and professional theatrical performances.

 MAOS

 The Monterey Academy of Oceanographic Science (MAOS) is a college-preparatory academy for students in mathematic and scientific studies.
 The mission of MAOS is to prepare students for academic success in college by offering an integrated, hands-on curriculum based on the Monterey Bay region's rich marine environment.
 Students learn through scientific lab and field activities.
-Field trips send students to Monterey Bay Aquarium, Moss Landing Marine Laboratories, Naval Postgraduate School, Hopkins Marine Lab, the Steinbeck Center, Elkhorn Slough, Asilomar State Beach and Del Monte Beach.
+Field trips send students to Monterey Bay Aquarium, Moss Landing Marine Laboratories, Naval Postgraduate School, Hopkins Marine Lab, the National Steinbeck Center, Elkhorn Slough, Asilomar State Beach and Del Monte Beach.